 Households and businesses that install eligible solar panels receive Small-scale Technology Certificates (STCs).

-STCs have a dollar value and can be redeemed in a government-regulated market.
+STCs have a dollar value and you can redeem these in a government-regulated market.

 Energy Matters can arrange to provide a point of sale discount on the cost of your solar system if you assign your STCs to us.
 This saves you the hassle of registering for the market and selling the certificates yourself.